2. Oral Hygiene

-- Take steps to avoid crowding and close contact with others, such as brushing at staggered times
+- Take steps to avoid crowding and close contact with others; for example, stagger brushing times

-- Be careful to avoid creating spray when brushing by, for example, covering your mouth with your free hand
+- Be careful to avoid creating aerosol droplets while brushing by, for example, closing your mouth while brushing or covering your mouth with your free hand

 - Bend down low over the sink when spitting out water after rinsing

 - After brushing, lightly rinse out the sink with water

 Keeping your mouth as closed as possible when brushing your teeth helps prevent spray and is advised when cleaning your teeth in a crowded area like an evacuation shelter.While brushing, keep your mouth lightly closed around the brush handle.

 Narrow the gap between your lips, pursing forward slightly, to brush the outside of your front teeth and use the heel of the brush when brushing the back of the teeth to make brushing easier, even with a closed mouth.

 — Oral care items to keep ready —

 Be ready for emergencies by keeping oral care items in your emergency bag alongside other emergency supplies.

 Editorial supervision of oral care information from Tokyo Medical and Dental University assistant professor Koichi Nakakuki